Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Grafting cocycles and intersection of holonomy varieties

 If $\sigma_X$ is not a polygon, an edge of a triangulation forms a loop if the endpoints are at the same spike of $\tau_X$.
-For each loop $\ell$ of $\tau_X$, the condition that the holonomy of $\ell$ is the identity is a complex codimension at least one in the character variety (and also in the representation variety).
+For each loop $\ell$ of $\tau_X$, the condition that the holonomy of $\ell$ is the identity is a complex codimension, at least, one in the character variety (and also in the representation variety).
 Since the flip sequence is finite, for almost all perturbations of the holonomy, if an edge of a triangulation in the sequence forms a loop, then its holonomy is non-trivial.
-Clearly such a perturbation is connected.
-Then, for every such perturbation of the holonomy, it is easy to see that, for almost all equivariant perturbations of the ideal points, the triangulations in the sequence is realizable. \end{proof} For every perturbation of the holonomy and the ideal vertices given by Lemma \ref{RealizingFlipSequence}, the flip sequence $w_i$ gives the sequence of pleated surfaces $\sigma_X = \sigma_1 \xrightarrow{w_1} \sigma_2 \xrightarrow{w_2} \dots \xrightarrow{w_{n-1}} \sigma_n = \sigma_Y$ in $\H^3$ connecting $\sigma_Y$ to $\sigma_X$, such that $\sigma_i's$ share their boundary geodesics and ideal vertices.
+Clearly, such a perturbation is connected.
+Then, for every such perturbation of the holonomy, it is easy to see that, for almost all equivariant perturbations of the ideal points, the triangulations in the sequence are realizable. \end{proof} For every perturbation of the holonomy and the ideal vertices given by Lemma \ref{RealizingFlipSequence}, the flip sequence $w_i$ gives the sequence of pleated surfaces $\sigma_X = \sigma_1 \xrightarrow{w_1} \sigma_2 \xrightarrow{w_2} \dots \xrightarrow{w_{n-1}} \sigma_n = \sigma_Y$ in $\H^3$ connecting $\sigma_Y$ to $\sigma_X$, such that $\sigma_i$'s share their boundary geodesics and ideal vertices.

-For each flip $w_i$, the pairs of triangles of the adjacent pleated surfaces $\sigma_i$ and $\sigma_{i + 1}$ bounds a tetrahedron in $\H^3$.
-To be precise, i9f the four vertices are contained in plane, we have the tetrahedron is collapsed into a quadrangle, but it does not affect the following argument.
+For each flip $w_i$, the pairs of triangles of the adjacent pleated surfaces $\sigma_i$ and $\sigma_{i + 1}$ bound a tetrahedron in $\H^3$.
+To be precise, if the four vertices are contained in a plane, the tetrahedron is collapsed into a quadrangle, but it does not affect the following argument.
 The edges exchanged by the flip correspond to the opposite edges of the tetrahedron.
 Then pick a geodesic segment connecting those opposite edges.
-Then there is a path $\sigma_t ~( i \leq t \leq i + 1)$ of pleated surfaces with a single cone point of angle more than $2\pi$ such that \begin{itemize} \item $\sigma_t$ connects $\sigma_i$ to $\sigma_{i + 1}$; \item $\sigma_t$ supported on the ideal quadrangle supporting the flip $w_i$; \item by the homotopy the quadrangle sweeps out the tetrahedron; \item the cone point on the geodesic segment (see Figure \ref{fHomotopyRealizingFlip}). \end{itemize}
+Then there is a path $\sigma_t ~( i \leq t \leq i + 1)$ of pleated surfaces with a single cone point of angle more than $2\pi$ such that \begin{itemize} \item $\sigma_t$ connects $\sigma_i$ to $\sigma_{i + 1}$; \item the pleated surfaces $\sigma$ share their quadrangular boundary, which corresponds to the ideal quadrangle supporting the flip $w_i$; \item by the homotopy, $\sigma_t$ sweeps out the tetrahedron; \item the cone point on the geodesic segment (see Figure \ref{fHomotopyRealizingFlip}). \end{itemize}